aymenhafeez/aymenhafeez.github.io/src/content/post/2025-06-21-prime-product.md

 tags: ["mathematics", "prime numbers", "zeta function"]
 ---

-Intuition behind the Euler product formula for the Riemann zeta function

----

 I've written about the Riemann zeta function in other posts and touched briefly on the product formula representation.
 Here, I wanted to go through a derivation of the product formula.
 Like most maths related subjects I write